phone: 207.333.8521 email: email@example.com

 The benefit of this integration is profound.
 Imagine no longer being bound in fear or anxiety.
 Imagine being able to choose what you desire to think and believe regardless of others' opinions.
 Imagine feeling free to be you... authentically you.
 That is what PSYCH-K® offers.

 Currently, sessions can only be provided in person.
 Sessions can range from 60, 75 or 90 minutes.

-Sarah also offers workshops for employees and clinical teams.
+WHC also offers a range of workshops for employees, clinical teams and the community.
 These workshops can be hosted at your agency or place of business.
-Topics include Empowering Leadership Skills For The Workplace and Addressing Eating Disorders and Body Shame in Clinical Practice.

 Massage therapy has multiple benefits in physical, mental and spiritual healing.
 It relaxes muscle tissue reducing painful tension and contractions.
 Massage also relieves compressed nerves.
 When muscles are relaxed and nerves are no longer compressed this allows them to absorb proper nutrients and operate more efficiently.
 The nerves can assume their normal work of transmitting messages to and from the brain, which improves the health of the muscles and organs.

 Massage therapy can reduce a number of physical problems associated with stress, such as hypertension, cardiac arrhythmias, anxiety, insomnia, persistent fatigue, sexual dysfunction and digestive disorders.